tukasa0001/TownOfHost/README-EN.md

 If trying to kill the Crewmates, however, they will kill themselves instead.<br>
 Whether or not they can kill Madmates or Neutrals is up to each option.<br>

+* As a measure against blackout, after death, the Sheriff can only see the motion of committing suicide at each meeting.
+There is no corpse. <br>

 #### Game Options

 | Name                                                              |